tetzank/homepage/content/posts/return-oriented-programming.md

 ROP is all about sequencing precise jumps to execute a few instructions and jump on.
 Kind of bunny hopping all over the executable code of a program.
-With enough executable code available it is turing complete, i.e., any possible calculation can be performed.
+With enough executable code available it is Turing complete, i.e., any possible calculation can be performed.
 The C standard library "libc" is big enough and used by a lot of central components of most operating systems.

 Here's a C program creating the input file.